-- 1. The date of the election: - 2.
-The offices or measures to be voted on: - 3.
+- 1. The date of the election; - 2.
+The offices or measures to be voted on; - 3.
 The location of the main early voting polling place; - 4.
-(Recommended) Branch early voting polling places (see Note 9, above); - 5.
+(Recommended) Branch early voting polling places (see Note 8, above); - 5.
 The dates and hours for early voting (recommended for counties and cities, but required for all other entities).
-(Cities must include the two designated weekdays for which early voting will be held for 12 hours);

-- 6. The dates and hours of any Saturday and Sunday early voting (if applicable, it is recommended that this information be included in the order for counties and cities, but it must be included for all other entities); and - 7.
-The early voting clerk's official mailing address.
+(Cities must include the two designated weekdays for which early voting will be held for 12 hours); - 6.
+The dates and hours of any Saturday and Sunday early voting (if applicable, it is recommended that this information be included in the order for counties and cities, but it must be included for all other entities); - 7.
+The early voting clerk's official mailing address; and - 8.
+(Recommended) The email address at which the early voting clerk may receive applications.